 A registered trademark provides a clear indication that the rights in the mark shown on the trademark certificate belong to its respective owner.
-The Complainant has provided evidence that it owns the INTESA SANPAOLO and INTESA registered trade marks.
-The differences between the disputed domain name and the Complainant's marks rest in the omission of letters, such as the letter "A" in "INTESA" and the letters, "O", "L" and "O" in "SANPAOLO" and a generic Top-Level Domain ("TLD") ".com".
+The Complainant has provided evidence that it owns the BOURSORAMA mark.

+The differences between the disputed domain name and the Complainant's BOURSORAMA mark and the addition of the terms "SUPPORT" and "SECURE" and a generic Top-Level Domain ("gTLD") ".com".

-It is established that a domain name which consists of a common, obvious, or intentional misspelling of a trademark is considered by panels to be confusingly similar to the relevant mark for purposes of the first element. (see WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.9).
-It is evident from the evidence before the Panel that the omissions of the letters in the disputed domain name is intentional designed to lead Internet users to confuse the disputed domain name with the Complainant's marks.
+It is established that where the relevant trademark is recognizable within the disputed domain name, the addition of other terms

+(whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element (see WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.8).

 It is also established that gTLD is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test (WIPO Overview 3.0, section 1.11).
 The addition of a gTLD to a disputed domain name does not avoid confusing similarity as the use of a TLD is technically required to operate a domain name (see Accor v.
 Noldc Inc. WIPO Case No. D2005-0016; F. Hoffmann-La Roche AG v.
 Macalve e-dominios S.A., WIPO Case No. D2006-0451; Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003; L'Oréal v Tina Smith, WIPO Case No. 2013-0820; Titoni AG v Runxin Wang, WIPO Case No. D2008-0820; and Alstom v.
 Itete Peru S.A.
 WIPO Case No. D2009-0877).

-The disputed domain names consist of the Complainant's marks and the omission of the letter "A" in "INTESA" and the letters, "O", "L" and "O" in "SANPAOLO" and a gTLD ".com" which in the Panel's view does not avoid confusing similarity with the Complainant's trademark (see Schneider Electric S.A. v.
+The disputed domain name consists of the Complainant's BOURSORAMA mark and the addition of the terms "SUPPORT" and "SECURE" and a gTLD ".com" which in the Panel's view does not avoid confusing similarity with the Complainant's trademark (see Schneider Electric S.A. v.
 Domain Whois Protect Service / Cyber Domain Services Pvt.
 Ltd., WIPO Case No. D2015-2333; WIPO Overview 3.0, section 1.9).

-Therefore, the Panel finds that the disputed domain name is confusingly similar to the INTESA SANPAOLO mark and the element under paragraph 4(a)(i) of the Policy is satisfied.
+Therefore, the Panel finds that the disputed domain name is confusingly similar to the BOURSORAMA mark and the element under paragraph 4(a)(i) of the Policy is satisfied.